 The film received two nominations at the 2005 Academy of Canadian Cinema & Television’s 25th Genie Awards.
 Klinck, Laplante and Palmer were nominated in the Best Adapted Screenplay category, while Fehr was nominated for Best Supporting Actor.

-She appeared on the Showcase television series KinK season two under her aka She was also in the Genie Award nominated feature film Sugar as herself.
-She also appeared in a short film project by Todd Klinck in 2003 called “LUNCH”, uniquely a trans woman playing the part of a mother/sex-worker cis woman, as opposed to the other way around which is normally the case in film and television.
-“LUNCH” was just released via the web April 2015.
-She has also just released her first graphic novel “The Adventures of Little Annie Tranny” a comic written by her, with illustrations by acclaimed playwright John Herbert (Fortune in Men’s Eyes).
+She also appeared in a short film project by Todd Klinck in 2003 called LUNCH, uniquely as a trans woman playing the part of a mother/sex-worker cis woman, as opposed to the other way around which is normally the case in film and television.
+LUNCH was released via the web in April 2015.

 For more information on Mandy Goodhandy aka Amanda Taylor, please visit the other links on this site.

 VISIT MANDY GOODHANDY’S CLUB120 CLUB AND HER NEW 120 DINER ALL IN ONE COMPLEX AT 120 CHURCH STREET, TORONTO